Hair loss.

 Why does our hair thin/reduce at menopause?

 Like so many of the signs of perimenopause / menopause alterations in hair quantity and texture can be due to hormonal imbalance.
 There are complex hormonal shifts going on in our bodies and it’s not just about estrogen.
 Thyroid function, high testosterone and/or cortisol, insulin resistance and too much estrogen all play a role.
-This is a key reason we offer 40+ and 55+ because they help balance estrogen, which is important in this hormonal dance.
+It’s a key reason we offer Merry Perry® and Perky Post® because they help support this hormonal dance.

 What Can You Do?